goofy2k/ESP32_faust2api/ESP32 and faust2api status.md

 #endif
 ```

+These files are added to the main folder AND the jdksmidi folder and were taken from the repo of Thomas Hopman (Hofman?)
+You should use his lib and NOT the original lib.
+Inclusion for both libs is not (yet) successful with my project setup.
+Therefore I applied this dirty trick.....

  NOTE: the changes a. and b. can be undone when the ESP32 main stack size is increased in the project settings (idf.py menuconfig).
 Default: 3584.
 Now 14336 (factor of 4).
 Later this "huge" increase will have to be minimized as total firmware size may become critical.